-He was the youngest son born on the 4 October 1888 to parents Luke James Bullock and Elizabeth Alice Rawstron.
-Gabriel was baptised at St Johns Stonefold on the 9th February 1890 and at that time the family were living at 'Top O The Bank Cottage' in Acre.
+Gabriel was the youngest son born on the 4 October 1888 to parents Luke James Bullock and Elizabeth Alice Rawstron.
+He was baptised at St Johns Stonefold on the 9th February 1890 and at that time the family were living at 'Top O The Bank Cottage' in Acre.

 Gabriel had two older siblings, Robert Henry born 1882 and Jane Alice born 1883.
 He also had a step brother John William Rawstron born in 1880.